Last updated December 30, 2023

 4. Reporting and Audit

-Shopify shall have the right to audit, or to appoint an independent auditor under appropriate non-disclosure conditions to audit App Developer’s records to confirm App Developers’ compliance with this Agreement.
-If such audit is conducted by an independent auditor and reveals non-compliance by App Developer with the terms and conditions of this Agreement, the independent auditor shall provide Shopify and App Developer with a report (along with supporting documentation) indicating the amount by which App Developer has overstated or understated the payments due by App Developer and any other failures by App Developer to fulfill its obligations under the Agreement.
-Prompt adjustment shall be made by the proper Party to compensate for any overpayments or underpayments disclosed by any such audit.
-Shopify shall bear all of the costs of any such audit, unless such audit reveals underpayment by, or overpayment to, App Developer by more than five percent (5%) for the audited period, in which case, App Developer shall reimburse Shopify for all of the reasonable costs of such audit.
-In addition to the foregoing audit rights, Shopify shall also have the right to use the capabilities of the Service to confirm the revenue associated with Apps offered by the App Developer.
+- Shopify will have the right to appoint an independent auditor approved by App Developer, such approval not to be unreasonably withheld or delayed, under appropriate non-disclosure conditions, to audit App Developer’s records to confirm App Developers’ compliance with this Agreement.
+If such audit reveals non-compliance by App Developer with the terms and conditions of this Agreement the independent auditor appointed by Shopify will provide Shopify and App Developer with a report (along with supporting documentation) indicating the amount by which App Developer has overstated or understated the payments due by App Developer and any other failures by App Developer to fulfill its obligations under the Agreement.
+Prompt adjustment will be made by the proper Party to compensate for any overpayments or underpayments disclosed by any such audit.
+Shopify will bear all of the costs of any such audit, unless such audit reveals underpayment by, or overpayment to, App Developer by more than five percent (5%) for the audited period, in which case, App Developer will reimburse Shopify for all of the reasonable costs of such audit.
+In addition to the foregoing audit rights, Shopify will also have the right to use the capabilities of the Service to confirm the revenue associated with Apps offered by the App Developer.

 C.3.
 Additional Terms Applicable to Channel Developers

 - Channel Developers are permitted to develop Channel Applications that integrate Channel Platforms with the Service.
 The Channel Applications may only be distributed or sold in the Shopify App Store.
 All Channel Applications are subject to approval and acceptance by Shopify, and Shopify retains the right to remove a Channel Application from the Shopify App Store at any time for any reason.